Model formulas

 |---|---|---|

-| JavaScript (interactive) | Embedded in dashboard | Primary implementation |
+| JavaScript (interactive) | Embedded in dashboard | Primary implementation — the authoritative version |

-| Python (reference) | dashboard/model.py | Standalone script |
+| Python (reference) | dashboard/model.py | Standalone script; kept for reference but not used by the dashboard |

 Key Functions